| HomeCo-brand

 post Y2K dash to new record highs remains the only question to be

+answered.
 As the New Year begins and Y2K fears

 subside, many emerging markets are likely to see today's post-Y2K relief